An-dy1/tau-java/README.md

 - In BaseTest, add a @BeforeMethod to make sure that before you run an @Test, you're on the home page

 ### Ch.
 7.2

+- To upload a file, you pass the absolute path of the file to the form, bypassing the system operation

+### Ch 7.3

+- Modals appear in the DOM, unlike alerts, so we can interact with them normally
+- NOTE: When a modal is visible, you cannot interact with anything on the page besides it.
+Attempting to do so with WebDriver will cause an exception